SaraRands/sararands-site/about.md

 ## Professional Bio (for referrals & media)

 Sara Rands, ACMHC, is an attachment-focused, neurodiversity-affirming therapist specializing in gifted adults, sensitive nervous systems, and identity reconstruction.
 She practices NARM (NeuroAffective Relational Model) as her primary modality and is Master Certified in ART (Accelerated Resolution Therapy).
 She provides ketamine-assisted psychotherapy through Symmetry Counseling and integrates somatic, existential, and mindfulness-based approaches.
-Her lived experience includes cancer survivorship, faith transition, and raising neurodivergent children.
+Her lived experience includes [cancer survivorship](/cancer/), faith transition, and raising neurodivergent children.
+Sara also offers [talks and workshops](/speaking/) about how to live a meaningful, grounded, connected life when the built-in roadmap no longer works.

 ---